MyGodItsFull0fStars/LLL-CAdViSE/README.md

 An error occurred (InvalidParameterValue) when calling the RunInstances operation: Value (<role-name>) for parameter iamInstanceProfile.name is invalid.
 Invalid IAM Instance Profile name
 ```

+1. Ensure that the role that is set as the value for `awsIAMRole` exists,
-Ensure that the role exists and it has the permissions to execute on EC2 instances.
+2. Check if the role has permissions to execute on EC2 instances.

 How to set up an IAM role can be found at [source](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#ec2-instance-profile).

 ### Acknowledgement